alecmuffett/eotk/README.md

 only for your own sites or for sites which do not require login credentials of any kind.

-The resulting NGINX configs are probably both buggy and not terribly well tuned; please consider this project to be very much "early days", but I shall try not to modify the configuration file format.
+The resulting NGINX configs are probably not terribly well tuned;

-The `softmap` support is untested, and needs some more work to make it nice to launch and integrate with OnionBalance; please avoid it for the moment.
+please review for your own consideration.
+I shall try not to modify the configuration file format.

-## An Important Note About Anonymity
+## Important Note About Anonymity

 The presumed use-case of EOTK is that you have an already-public website and that you wish to give it a corresponding Onion address.